jacoolee/tog/README.md

 # tog

-A simple time-based, goal-aimed tracking log.
+A time-based, goal-aimed tracking log.

 In short, tog is a time-based, goal-aimed tracking methodology to log things. tog is short for "to goal".